curif/AgeOfJoyQuartzDocumentation/content/Documents/Cabinet physical parts manual.md

 ## AGEBasic event system

-To complete the cabinet functionality [[Cabinet Artist]]s should use the [[AGEBasic event system]] (available on version 0.6 and superior).
+To complete the cabinet functionality [[Cabinet Artist]]s should use the [[AGEBasic cabinet event system]] (available on version 0.6 and superior).

-Using [[AGEBasic event system]] is possible to program [[AGEBasic]] scripts to react to physics and interactions.
+Using [[AGEBasic cabinet event system]] is possible to program [[AGEBasic]] scripts to react to physics and interactions.
 It is possible to execute code when a part touch another or when the player touch a cabinet part (for example).